tappsi/airbrake-webhook/README.md

 * `endpoint-name`: Path name of the exposed service.
 * `exchange-name`: Name of the exchange used to publish messages.
 * `queue-uri`: URL and credentials for RMQ.
-* `max-total`: Maximum number of total connections open.
+* `max-total`: Maximum number of total connections to be opened.
 * `min-idle`: Minimum number of idle connections allowed.
 * `max-idle`: Maximum number of idle connections allowed.